 What to Do If You’ve Used These Medications

 If any of these medicines sound familiar to you, you might be concerned — and you probably should be.
 You might also wonder what you need to do about it.

 - Talk to your doctor about any medication you’re currently taking.
 You may need to change prescriptions or have tests run.

 - Contact an attorney to discuss your legal options about these dangerous drugs.

 - Pay close attention to your health and make sure you get to the doctor or hospital if you experience any serious problems.

 We expect medication to heal or help us, not cause more problems.
 When you’ve been told a product is safe to use, it should be.
 Check the FDA website from time to time to make sure any medications you or your family members take aren’t recalled or causing health problems.
-But if they are, take care of yourself and your family by contacting your doctor and an attorney.
+But if they are, take care of yourself and your family by contacting your doctor and an attorney specializing in medical malpractice.